 How do I get Federal Aid to attend Neumont College of Computer Science?

 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
 You must include Neumont's school code of 009948 on the application.
-The second step is to complete the Neumont Financial Aid Application.
-(The Financial Aid Application is available on our Accepted Student Portal.)
-Unless additional information is required, these two applications will provide the Office of Financial Aid with the information necessary to determine your federal aid eligibility.
-You will receive an Award Letter Estimate with details about your eligibility within a few weeks of your application.
+The second step is to complete the Neumont Financial Aid Questionnaire.
+(The Financial Aid Questionnaire is available on our Accepted Student Portal.)
+Unless additional information is required, these two items will provide the Office of Financial Aid with the information necessary to determine your federal aid eligibility.
+You will receive an Award Letter Estimate with details about your eligibility within a few weeks of your questionnaire.
 Note: You will complete this process, and the FAFSA, every nine months until you graduate, if you wish to use Federal Student Financial Aid.

 What is a Student Aid Report (SAR)?

 The Student Aid Report is a summary of the information provided on the FAFSA.
 It also provides the Expected Family Contribution (EFC) number used to determine aid eligibility.
 You should carefully review your SAR to make sure there are no errors.
 Submit any corrections to the Office of Financial Aid at:

 Office of Financial Aid